jueves, 17 de marzo de 2011

 sin querer nuestros nombres dentro de un corazón.

-where sinks who loves in a sea of sadness
+where the one who loves sinks in a sea of sorrow,

-It wasn't love if I could lose myself in his eyes.
+It was not love if I could lose myself in her eyes.

-It was not love his caress.
-It wasn't love, it was the wind.
+It was not love, her caress—it was the wind.

-It wasn't love if I thought she started to love me.
+It was not love if I thought she began to love me.

-observing the pen with which she had written
+as she gazed at the pen with which she had written—

 domingo, 13 de marzo de 2011